The Future of Generative AI in the Legal Industry

 The AI assistant can also flag any borderline cases for manual review, ensuring that the lawyer doesn't inadvertently waive privilege.
 This saves time and adds a layer of protection against potential legal pitfalls.
 By having a tool that can manage and execute routine tasks, the lawyer is left with more time to focus on value-driven work.

 The above scenario reflects a day in the life of a legal professional that has successfully integrated generative AI tools into their regular course of business.
 It may be daunting when thinking where to start.
 To come up with the best plan, a good resource is talking to provider partners about how generative AI can solve current issues and close process gaps.
 They have the expertise to consult, implement, and monitor new technology investments.

 While new AI technology holds great transformative potential, lawyers need to remain intentional when adopting new solutions.
 It is important to use these tools responsibly, being transparent with clients and upholding ethical duties.
 Risk analysis and policy creation are critical to fostering safe integration of new tools.

 A recent Sedona Conference article by Hon.
 Xavier Rodriguez proclaimed that “AI is poised to re-shape the legal profession.
 But AI will require courts, rules committees, and ethics bodies to consider some of the unique challenges that AI presents.
-It will require attorneys to evaluate whether to use such products, and the risks associated with any use.”
-In the McKinsey survey, only 21 percent said their organization has policies around using generative AI for work tasks.
+It will require lawyers to evaluate whether to use such products, and the risks associated with any use.”
+In the McKinsey survey, only 21 percent said their organisation has policies around using generative AI for work tasks.
 The top risk cited was inaccuracy, which only 32 percent of respondents said they were currently mitigating.

 Consider the following ethical obligations: